-Four times more people suffer from diabetes today than did in 1980.
-It is not only increasing in the US, but throughout the world ? especially in lower and middle-income countries.
-While the actual causes of diabetes are varied, the rise is partly due to the increase in the number of overweight people ? including those who are obese ? and the widespread decrease in physical activity.
+Diabetes statistics show that four times more people suffer from diabetes today than did in 1980.
+It is not only increasing in the US, but throughout the world — especially in lower and middle-income countries.
+While the actual causes of diabetes are varied, the rise is partly due to the increase in the number of overweight people — including those who are obese — and the widespread decrease in physical activity.

 - Approximately 422 million people worldwide suffer from diabetes.